The curse of isotropy: from principal components to principal subspaces: Model selection

 One has $f({{\gamma}}) = \sum_{k=1}^{d} \gamma_k \ln (\frac{1}{\gamma_k}\sum_{k'=1}^{d} c_{kk'} \lambda_{k'})$, where $c_{kk'}$ is the cardinal of the intersection of the $k$-th part of ${{\gamma}}$ with the $k'$-th part of ${{\gamma}}^*$.
 Then, by definition, one has $\sum_{k'=1}^{d} c_{kk'} = \gamma_k$ and $\sum_{k=1}^{d} c_{kk'} = {{\gamma}}^*_{k'}$.
 Hence, using Jensen's inequality,

 To conclude, asymptotically, ${{\gamma}}^*$-PSA is the most likely model.
-Hence, the maximum likelihood criterion alone finds the true model among the family of PSA models with the same type length. \end{proof}

-Hence we derived three simple strategies for model selection, taking into account the structure of the PSA models family. \begin{remark} Many variants can be adopted depending on the problem at hand.
+Hence, the maximum likelihood criterion alone finds the true model among the family of PSA models with the same type length. \end{proof} Hence we derived three simple strategies for model selection, taking into account the structure of the PSA models family. \begin{remark} Many variants can be adopted depending on the problem at hand.
 For instance if the noise is known, or assumed with some explained variance ratio rules, one can first search for the associated intrinsic dimension $q$ like in classical PCA, and then try to equalize some of the $q$ first eigenvalues by optimizing the model selection criterion over the subfamily of models whose $p - q$ last eigenvalues are all equal. \end{remark} \begin{remark} In high dimensions, some eigenvalues might be very small or even null.
-The case of small positive eigenvalues may yield high relative eigengaps in the last eigenvalue pairs---therefore PSA model selection tends to separate those eigenvalues---whereas those are traditionally considered as noise.
-The case of null eigenvalues yields undefined PSA models.
+The case of small positive eigenvalues may yield {large} relative eigengaps in the last eigenvalue pairs---therefore PSA model selection tends to separate those eigenvalues---whereas those are traditionally considered as noise.
+The case of null eigenvalues may even yield undefined PSA models.
 To circumvent those two issues, a classical trick is the one of \textit{covariance regularization}, consisting in adding a small constant to all the covariance eigenvalues.
 This somewhat boils down to adding an isotropic Gaussian noise to the data.
-This has notably the effect of diminishing the relative eigengaps, especially for the small positive or null eigenvalues.
-Another possibility would be to constrain the model types to have at least the last $p - q$ eigenvalues equal, where $q$ is chosen sufficiently small such that the first $q$ eigenvalues are large enough.
-This is left for future research. \end{remark}
+This notably has the effect of diminishing the relative eigengaps, especially for the small positive or null eigenvalues.
+Another idea is to constrain the model types to have at least the last $p - q$ eigenvalues equal, where $q$ is chosen sufficiently small such that the first $q$ eigenvalues are sufficiently large. \end{remark}